California Guide

 State Assembly District 38

-Steve Bennett (D) MEDICAL USE
+Steve Bennett (D)

-Democrat Steve Bennett, 69, is a Ventura County supervisor.
+Was a Ventura County supervisor.
 In March 2017, he voted in favor of land-use amendments that would allow a limited number of dispensaries, processing plants and farms to provide marijuana for medicinal purposes in Ventura County.

 “I asked the Board to approve a direction to staff to begin the process of developing proper regulations needed to have safe, practical access to medical cannabis while minimizing any negative impacts on the community,” Bennett said in 2016.
 “I made that request because I believe medical benefits of cannabis use are becoming more broadly known and we will only have safe, practical access with minimal negative impacts on the community if we invest the time and energy to create rational, effective regulations with a broad stakeholder input.”